goatshriek/stumpless/docs/CONTRIBUTING.md

 If you'd like to contribute but aren't quite sure where to start, take a look at the issues and see if there is anything there that you think you can tackle!
 In particular, the 'help wanted' and 'good first issue' labels mark issues that need attention and are relatively simple to fix, respectively.
+Issues marked as 'good first issue' are not time critical, so don't worry about timelines to completion, as long as you check in occasionally if it is taking longer than you initially thought.

 The [development notes](development.md) have a getting started section for newcomers to the project, and are worth a read.